stahlgazer/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach will affect the original array, while map returns a new array of the same size.

 2. What is the difference between a function and a method?

+Functions are a part of code that can be called by name and be passed data in order to return values.
+A method can also be called by name but must be associated with an object.

 3. What is closure?

+Closure is using functions while referring to the outside state.
+It gives access outside the function's scope.

 4. Describe the four rules of the 'this' keyword.

+1. window/global - value of 'this' will be tied to the console object.
+2. implicit binding - 'this' value will be whatever object preceeds the dot that is calling a function.
+3. new binding - when using constructor functions, 'this' will be the the object created and returned by the constructor.
+4. explicit binding - 'this' is defined by using call or appply methods.

 5. Why do we need super() in an extended class?

+So that we can access and call functions from an object's parent.

 ## Project Set up